fatihtekin/state-calculator/README.md

  - `Scopt` used for command line parameters parsing
  - `json4s` used for json serialization and deserialization

+The main logic is
+ - Prepare a map of components by their ids
+ - Set derived/own states of the components
+ - Sort events by timestamp and update the states by the events
+ - Breath First Search for alert components so that we wont miss components because of early visiting of no_data/clear/warning components
+ - Breath First Search for alert components so that we wont miss components because of early visiting of no_data/clear components

 TODOs
  - Don't show when list/set/map are empty in json
  - Try reducing the mutable collections using copy() or etc